What is the Mayes Creek Basin?

 What are the next steps?

 The City hosted an open house meeting on November 7th from 4:00 pm to 7:00 pm to meet with residents, property owners, and interested citizens.
 The City of Franklin staff was available to share information, answer questions, and receive your input.
 The results from this meeting and the survey results will be available online January 18th, 2018 and will be presented at the January 25th, 2018 Joint Conceptual Workshop, which is a non-voting meeting between the Planning Commission and the Board of Mayor and Aldermen to informally discuss projects.
-The Aldermen, Planning Commissioners, and staff will go on a mobile workshop of the basin on February 6th, 2018.
-A community meeting will be held at a later date in February.
+The Aldermen, Planning Commissioners, and staff went on a mobile workshop of the basin on February 6th, 2018.
+Preliminary options for changing the Envision Franklin Design Concepts map are shown below and will be presented at the 2.22.2018 Joint Conceptual Workshop.

 Contact Andrew.Orr@franklintn.gov if you have any questions or comments.